titumozammel/human-energy-economics/README.md

 Sustainable Business Value
 ```

-The key relationship is:

-> **Individual Capability and Organizational Capability provide the potential for execution.
-Organizational Enablement creates the conditions through which that potential becomes Sustainable Execution Capacity.**
+---

-### Complementary Frameworks
+## Complementary Frameworks

+### Human Energy Audit (HEA)

-**HEA** provides the measurement and diagnostic foundation for Human Energy, Human Energy Loss, Operational Noise, Human Energy Leakage, recovery opportunities, capability constraints, alignment constraints, and organizational enablement conditions.
+HEA provides the measurement and diagnostic foundation for:

+- Human Energy,
+- Human Energy Loss,
+- Operational Noise,
+- Human Energy Leakage,
+- recovery opportunities,
+- capability constraints,
+- alignment constraints, and
+- organizational enablement conditions.

+### Human Energy Recovery Framework (HERF)

-**HERF** systematically recovers Human Energy degraded by Burnout, Operational Noise, Human Energy Leakage, and unnecessary organizational demand.
+HERF systematically recovers Human Energy degraded by:

+- Burnout,
+- Operational Noise,
+- Human Energy Leakage, and
+- unnecessary organizational demand.

+It focuses on reducing unnecessary energy consumption rather than asking people to work harder.

+### Operational Silence Framework (OSF)

-**OSF** and the **5R Cascade Framework** operate as implementation mechanisms within the recovery pathway.
+OSF is an implementation mechanism within the recovery pathway.

-**HEDP** develops Human Energy and capability through learning, experience, leadership development, decision capability, innovation, resilience, execution capability, continuous learning, and long-term development.
+It focuses on reducing unnecessary:

+- operational demand,
+- interruptions,
+- friction,
+- distractions, and
+- avoidable work.

+### 5R Cascade Framework

+The **5R Cascade Framework** is an implementation mechanism for systematically examining work:

+> **Remove → Reduce → Replace → Re-engineer → Retain**

+The purpose is to determine whether work should be eliminated, reduced, replaced, redesigned, or retained based on its value and necessity.

+### Human Energy Development Plan (HEDP)

+HEDP develops:

+- Human Energy capability,
+- Individual Capability,
+- Organizational Capability,
+- learning,
+- leadership capability,
+- decision capability,
+- innovation capability,
+- resilience,
+- execution capability, and
+- continuous learning.

+### Human Energy Enablement (HEEn)

-**HEEn** is the organizational enablement framework.
-It strengthens the conditions required for Human Energy, Individual Capability, and Organizational Capability to be effectively converted into execution.
+HEEn is the organizational enablement framework.

+It strengthens the conditions required for Human Energy and developed capability to be effectively applied.

 The complementary logic is:

 > **HERF restores Human Energy.**
-> **HEDP develops capability.**
+> **HEDP develops Individual and Organizational Capability.**
-> **HEEn enables capability.**
+> **HEEn enables the application of capability.**
+> **Application expands Sustainable Execution Capacity.**

-> **Capability without enablement creates unrealized potential.**
+Capability without enablement can remain unrealized potential.

 ---

 # Human Energy Capacity Model

-The Human Energy Economics Capacity Model provides a conceptual representation of how Human Energy, capability, enablement, and organizational conditions contribute to Sustainable Execution Capacity.
+The Human Energy Economics Capacity Model provides a conceptual representation of how Human Energy, capability, and organizational conditions contribute to Sustainable Execution Capacity.

 > **Note:** These equations are conceptual management models intended to describe organizational relationships.
 They are not presented as statistically validated predictive equations.

-## Human Energy
+### Human Energy

 ```text
 HE = PC × IA × DS